medplum/medplum/packages/docs/docs/careplans/clinical-decision-support.md

 # Clinical Decision Support

-Clinical Decision support in the context of EHR has many potential applications and use cases.
-Medplum enables building and delivering many unique and custom clinical decision support tools.
-This guide focuses on the regulated ONC Criteria for Clinical Decision support which is criteria (a)(9) and the HTI criteria on predictive CDS.
+Medplum enables building and delivering custom clinical decision support tools for a variety of applications.
+This guide focuses on the regulated ONC Criteria for Clinical Decision support which is criteria (a)(9) of the HTI criteria on predictive CDS.

-The guide will walk through the three major categories of Clinical Decision Support (CDS), as defined by the regulations and how to enable said CDS on Medplum.
+The guide will walk through the three major categories of Clinical Decision Support (CDS), as defined by the regulations, and how to enable said CDS on Medplum.

 :::warning
 Medplum is not currently certified for (a)(9) but is pursuing certification.
 Contact us at info@medplum.com for details.